BharaniShanmugam/hello-world/README.md

 # hello-world
-java is a simple language
+java is a easy language